chrdebru/r2rml-tutorial/README.md

 While R2RML was intended for relational databases, R2RML-F allows one to access CSV files as relational tables.
 This tutorial will use this feature so that a relational database will not be required for this tutorial.
 We use the [H2 Database Engine](https://www.h2database.com/html/main.html) to access CSV files as tables.
 This means that column names are capitalized (i.e, `emp` becomes `EMP`).

 The CSV file we will transform into RDF is [weatherstations.csv](./files/weatherstations.csv).
+This CSV file was published by [Dublinked.ie with a CC BY 4.0 license](https://data.gov.ie/dataset/weather-stations/resource/602fc03a-bfb3-4501-b56b-09fb1564c9ed).
 This file contains information on weather stations; their names, locations, the agency responsible for that stations, and a URL to a page with the weather readings of that station.
 The CSV file contains the following rows (with the first being the header):

 | Name | Weather_Reading | Agency | LAT | LONG |
 |--|--|--|--|--|